43 Small Businesses in Seville You Can Support Right Now

 A little bit of Italian just a stone’s throw from the Alameda de Hercules, grabbing a piadina—bread filled with a variety of vegetables, cheese and Italian cured meats—from Santa Piada makes for the perfect snack on the go.
 Owners Giovanni and Dino are passionate about great food, and the secret to their success is high quality, delicious products.

-It’s worth leaving the city center and exploring into the depths of the Macarena neighborhood to visit this authentic Venezuelan eatery.
+It’s worth leaving the city center and exploring into the depths of the Macarena neighborhood to visit Arepazo, an authentic Venezuelan eatery.
 The plates of hearty, delicious food, array of arepas, and very reasonable prices make it a popular option for locals.

 Good food is found all over Seville, including the neighborhoods outside the center.
-This local haunt is proof of that.
+Casa Pepito is a local haunt that’s proof of that!
 Owner Pepe is known for his raciones of delicious seafood such as mussels, oysters, different types of shrimp and more.

 Outside The City